'Gigantosaurus' is Poised to Reign'Gigantosaurus' is Poised to Reign

 “‘Gigantosaurus’ is the most important brand that our company has had to-date,” says Richard Goldsmith, presiden t and chief executive officer, Cyber Group Studios.
 “We as a company recognize that this is the first opportunity we have had to truly have a global brand.”
 And there’s good reason for Goldsmith’s optimism.
 The series is already resonating with licensees.

-The comedy-adventure has already landed a significant master toy partnership, an impressive publishing partnership and a host of broadcast deals in key markets–and
+The comedy-adventure has already landed a significant master toy partnership, an impressive publishing partnership and a host of broadcast deals in key markets–and it hasn’t even premiered yet.

 “Gigantosaurus,” which world premieres at MIPJunior on Oct.
 13, has secured Jakks Pacific as its worldwide master toy partner.
 Cyber Group Studios has also inked a master publishing deal with Templar Publishing, a natural fit considering Templar published the original children’s book by Duddle.